Writing Day

 Meet the Team, Test Your Docs, and Contribute to Ours.

-Doc Detective is an open-source documentation testing framework that aims to make it easy to keep your docs accurate and up-to-date.
+Doc Detective is an open-source documentation testing framework that makes it easy to keep your docs accurate and up-to-date.
 You write low-code (soon no-code) tests, and Doc Detective runs them directly against your product to make sure your docs match your user experience.
-Whether it’s a UI-based process or a series of API calls, Doc Detective can help you find doc bugs before your users do.
+Whether it’s a UI-based process or a series of API calls, Doc Detective helps you find doc bugs before your users do.

 Doc Detective supports tests in Chrome and Firefox today and plans to support tests for native iOS, Android, macOS, Windows, and Linux applications in the future.

-Our documentation (and source code) is available on GitHub, and anyone can contribute it:
+Our documentation source files are available on GitHub, and anyone can contribute them:

 1. Take a look at the issues labeled “writing day”.